cschladetsch/Doplhin/DrawLineSegment/prompt.md

 ## Problem Statement

 Generate a C++ program to render a line segment on a grid and write it to a file.
-The progri=am should provide a user-friend interface for specifying grid dimensions, line segement end end points, and output file name.
+The program should provide a user-friend interface for specifying grid dimensions, line segment end end points, and output file name.

 ## Requirements

 1. **Line Segment Drawing Function**:
-1. **File Output**: Use C++20 features for code effieciency and readability.
+1. **File Output**: Use C++20 features for code efficiency and readability.
 Do not use external libraries..
 1. **Comments**: Add comments to the code, focusing on "why" and not "how" or "what".
 1. **C++20**: Use only standard C++20 features and libraries.
 Do not use external libraries.
 1. **Error Handling**: Use exceptions to deal with errors.
 When errors are caught, add local contextual extra information then rethrow the exception.

 ## Example Driver Code

-Genereate code for all comments that start with TODO:
+Generate code for all comments that start with TODO:

 ```cpp
 // TODO: add required include files.
 These must be standard C++20 files.